 There are thousands of Forex brokers around the world, and South African citizens can register and trade with all of them.
 However, traders are strongly advised to stick to brokers regulated by the FSCA – Financial Services Conduct Authority of South Africa.
 Regulation is the first consideration traders should take into account before choosing a broker.

 Many brokers appear very similar at first, but there are subtle differences which make each broker uniquely suitable for a different type of trader.
 All of the following brokers are regulated by the FSCA and all of them offer demo accounts.
 These are the first prerequisites in narrowing the list down to the broker that is best for you.

 Risk Warning: Trading Forex and CFD is Risky, Your Capital is at Risk.

 Top 8 South African Forex Brokers

-Here are the top Forex Brokers in SA:
+Here are the best forex brokers in SA: